stef-meul/hello-word/README.md

   </iframe>
 </div>

-here's a project where i do research <a href= "https://www.transdisciplinary.art/department-of-bad-television/" target="_blank">department of bad television </a>
+here's a project where i research <a href= "https://www.transdisciplinary.art/department-of-bad-television/" target="_blank">department of bad television </a>